Here are some filtering options to select which rockets to look at:

 I feel like running down the list of rockets available for orbital launch services, to see where we stand.
 I started on this at an exciting time: 2017 was a year when a whole lot of cool changes were coming along but hadn’t quite arrived yet, and that’s still the situation now.
 These included the return of the USA to crewed spaceflight, boosters of a larger size than have been used for decades, the overtaking of traditional government-contractor launch companies by private startups, the construction of manned craft capable of flight beyond the moon, a booming market for very small launchers, and most of all, we hope, a dramatic lowering of launch costs through reuse of vehicles.
 This page is updated from time to time as progress is made on these goals.
-As of mid-2023, only the first two of these exciting innovations are completed, though the others are all progressing.
+A good number of these would indeed occur over the next several years, though the last two are still problematic.

-In 2017, only three surviving rocket families on this list had ever carried humans to orbit: R-7/Soyuz (hundreds), Atlas (four in the old days, with more supposed to be coming soon), and Long March 2 (fourteen at that time).
+In 2017, only three surviving rocket families on this list had ever carried humans to orbit: R-7/Soyuz (hundreds), Atlas (four in the old days), and Long March 2 (fourteen at that time).
 2020 added the Falcon 9 to that list, and the next year it even started taking tourists to orbit.
-But that list could double in the next few years, with the Vulcan, the New Glenn, the Starship, and even India’s GSLV III all preparing to carry passengers, plus the Russian and Chinese space agencies both working on new spacecraft, without yet having specified the rockets to go under them.
+In 2024 the modern version of Atlas resumed crew-carrying service.
+But that list of four rockets could double in the next few years, with the Vulcan, the New Glenn, the Starship, and even India’s LVM 3 all preparing to carry passengers, plus the Russian and Chinese space agencies both working on new spacecraft, without yet having specified which new rockets will go under them.

 The Russians (working with the Ukrainians in some cases, in the days before Putin ruined everything) have some rockets which have not flown for a decade, but are not officially retired: the Tsyklon (1967-2009) and the Volna (which never actually reached orbit).
 I omit these.
 The Kosmos was the most widely used Russian rocket to be be officially retired, launching hundreds of payloads from 1961 through 2010; this also is omitted.
 The START was retired but supposedly is now being called back into service, though no new flights have occurred yet.
 This one does have a page.
 The Tsyklon may be brought back by a Canadian venture, though I have my doubts.
 The Dnipr [or Dnepr or Dnieper], which is sort of an upgraded Tsyklon, is officially retired as of 2015, but the Russians are talking about bringing it back under a new name, Baikal, once they can replace the parts that were Ukrainian-made.
 No page for that one.
 The Rokot [or Rockot] retired in 2019, also because it needed parts from Ukraine.
 Plans are afoot to bring back an updated version... though I hope not, as it (like the Tsyklon and Kosmos and Dnipr) uses toxic hydrazine-based fuel, which ought to be getting phased out.
 The Rokot has an article as it was still in use at the time of publication.
 (Once an entry is written, I will leave it in place if it gets retired.)
 For the others, I will wait until there is solid evidence that something is going to fly, before including them.
 For the START I may have been fooled into adding an article prematurely.